apfaudio/tiliqua/gateware/docs/calibration.rst

     - ``volts``: DAC reference level.
 This determines the value sent to the DAC.
 It is also subtracted from the ADC readings to form the 'delta' plot pictured on the main screen.
     - ``set``: Calibration coefficient to be automatically adjusted.
 The utility will adjust the selected coefficients until the 'delta' plot on the main screen has been zeroed.
     - ``autozero``: Enable autozero.
 When set to ``off``, nothing is adjusted.
 When set to ``run``, the selected calibration coefficients will be adjusted.
 Usually, you switch to ``run`` until the values are zeroed, then switch it off again.
-    - ``print``: Print the calculated calibration constants out the serial port for saving (TODO persistant storage).
+    - ``write``: Write constants to non-volatile EEPROM and print them out the serial port.

 - **Step 1** ADC zero: